Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 5 Kinds of Dog Aggression: #GetTough on Dog Fighting

-by | Apr 8, 2017 | Dog Training & Care | 25 comments
+by | May 14, 2025 | Dog Training & Care | 25 comments

-April 8th is DOG FIGHTING AWARENESS DAY, and I’ve written about dog aggression and stopping dog fights before.
+April 8th was DOG FIGHTING AWARENESS DAY, and I’ve written about dog aggression and stopping dog fights before.
 It’s a good time to review the 5 common kinds of dog aggression and what to do.

 According to the ASPCA, dog fighting happens all over the country and in all kinds of communities–rich, poor, middle class, it doesn’t matter, it’s there festering just beneath the surface.
 When fight rings are located, cases are built, offenders are prosecuted, and abuse survivors find loving homes.